rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 To a first approximation, converting an E/R design to a relational database schema is straightforward:

-- Turn each entity set into a relation with the saem set of attributes, and
+- Turn each entity set into a relation with the same set of attributes, and
 - Replace a relationship by a relation whose attributes are the keys for the connected entity sets.

 While these two rules cover much of the ground, there are also several special situations that we need to deal with, including: